 field name rwu reset description addrReset rw undef This bit is set to one to reset the ROM address to zero.
-It must be cleared for any reads. rdStart rw 1'b0 A read of the currently addressed ROM byte is started on the transition of this bit from a zero to a one. dataReady ru undef This bit is cleared when the rdStart bit goes from a zero to a one and is set when the currently addressed byte is available in the rdData field.
-The ROM address is then incremented to the next byte.
+It must be cleared for any reads. rdStart rs 1'b0 A read of the currently addressed ROM byte is started on the transition of this bit from a zero to a one.
+This bit will always read as a zero and can only be written with a one. dataReady ru undef This bit is cleared when the rdStart bit goes from a zero to a one and is set when the currently addressed byte is available in the rdData field.
+The ROM address is then incremented to the next byte. rdData ru undef The data read from the ROM.